GSA-TTS/identity-site/content/_help/get-started/authentication-methods._en.md

   </div>
 </div>

-Face or touch unlock lets you sign in by using a scan of your face or fingerprint.
+Face or touch unlock lets you sign in by using a scan of your face or fingerprint, entering your PIN or pattern, or scanning a QR code.
 This allows you to authenticate without using a one-time code.

 When you choose to set up face or touch unlock, you’ll start by setting up a face- or fingerprint-based credential.
 This credential will be saved to your device, or to the cloud if you’re using a compatible browser and device.

-Assuming your credential is only saved to your device, you must always use the same device and browser to sign in with Login.gov with face or touch unlock.
+Assuming your credential is only saved to your device, you must always use the same device and browser to authenticate with Login.gov using face or touch unlock.
+If your credential is saved to the cloud, you will be able to authenticate using face or touch unlock across multiple devices.

 We strongly recommend you add a second authentication method in case you change or lose your device.
-If you lose access to your only authentication method, you will need to [delete your account and create a new one.](/help/manage-your-account/delete-your-account/)
+If you lose access to your only authentication method, you will need to [delete your account and create a new one.](/help/manage-your-account/delete-your-account/).

 ## Authentication application